History of the Special Air Service: Peterhead prison

-War on Terror in the UK
+War on terror in the UK

-In 2005 London was the target of two attacks on 7 July and 21 July.
-It was reported in Times that the SAS CRW played a role in the capture of three men suspected of taking part in the failed 21 July bomb attacks.
+In 2005, London was the target of two attacks on 7 July and 21 July.
+It was reported in The Times that the SAS CRW played a role in the capture of three men suspected of taking part in the failed 21 July bomb attacks.
 The SAS CRW also provided expertise in explosive entry techniques to back up raids by police firearms officers.
 It was also reported that plain clothes SAS teams were monitoring airports and main railway stations to identify any security weaknesses and that they were using civilian helicopters and two small executive jets to move around the country.

 Following the bombings, a small forward element of the CRW was permanently deployed to the capital to provide immediate assistance to the Metropolitan Police Service in the event of a terrorist incident.
-This unit is supported by its own attached Ammunition technical officer trained in high-risk search and making safe car bombs and improvised explosive devices, along with a technical intelligence cell capable of sophisticated interception of all forms of communication.
-In particular, after 21 July bombings, several SAS elements trained in explosive methods of entry were dispatched to support the Metropolitan Police firearms unit, and were used to explosively breach two flats where would-be suicide bombers had taken refuge, the police fired CS gas into both premises and negotiated the surrender of all suspects.
+This unit is supported by its own attached ammunition technical officer trained in high-risk search and making safe car bombs and improvised explosive devices, alongside a technical intelligence cell capable of sophisticated interception of all forms of communication.
+In particular, after 21 July bombings, several SAS elements trained in explosive methods of entry were dispatched to support the Metropolitan Police firearms unit, and were used to explosively breach two flats where would-be suicide bombers had taken refuge.
+The police fired CS gas into both premises and negotiated the surrender of all suspects.

 The police retain primacy and are the lead in the event of a terrorist attack on British soil, but the military will provide support if requested.
 If a situation is deemed to be outside the capabilities of police firearms units (such as a requirement for specialist breaching capabilities), the SAS will be called in under the Military Aid to the Civil Authorities legislation.
-Additionally, some categories of operation – such as the recapture of hijacked airlines or cruise ships, or the recovery of nuclear or radioactive IEDs remain a military responsibility.
+Additionally, some categories of operation – such as the recapture of hijacked airlines or cruise ships, or the recovery of nuclear or radioactive IEDs – remain a military responsibility.

-The Telegraph reported on 4 June 2017 that following the Manchester Arena bombing in May 2017, small numbers of SAS soldiers supported police and accompanied officers on raids around the city.
-Following the London Bridge attack, a SAS unit nicknamed 'Blue Thunder' arrived after the attack had been ended by armed police.
-A Eurocopter AS365 N3 Dauphin helicopter landed on London Bridge carrying what a Whitehall source confirmed were carrying SAS troops.
+The Daily Telegraph reported on 4 June 2017 that following the Manchester Arena bombing in May 2017, small numbers of SAS soldiers supported police and accompanied officers on raids around the city.
+Following the London Bridge attack, a SAS unit nicknamed "Blue Thunder" arrived after the attack had been ended by armed police.
+A Eurocopter AS365 N3 Dauphin helicopter landed on London Bridge carrying what a Whitehall source confirmed were SAS soldiers.